 Global Marine initially contends there are no facts or reasoned analyses to support a conclusion that the Glomar Java Sea was broken open at Frame 91 while on the surface.
 See Global Marine' Petition at 2.
 This is not true.
-During limitation proceeding Dr. discovery in the the the Department of Milgram, Professor of Engineering at the Massachusetts Institute of Technology, and a recognized expert in the field of naval architecture and marine engineering, testified that it was indeed quite possible the Glomar Java Sea sustained a sideshell fracture on the surface through the combined effect of the ship's restrictive spread moorings and a thirty foot breaking wave that would have hit the ship at frame 91 and cracked her open thereby causing her to flood, list, and ultimately capsize.
+During discovery in the limitation proceeding Dr. Jerome H. Milgram, Professor of the the Department of Ocean Engineering at the Massachusetts Institute of Technology, and a recognized expert in the field of naval architecture and marine engineering, testified that it was indeed quite possible the Glomar Java Sea sustained a sideshell fracture on the surface through the combined effect of the ship's restrictive spread moorings and a thirty foot breaking wave that would have hit the ship at frame 91 and cracked her open thereby causing her to flood, list, and ultimately capsize.
 Professor Milgram's conclusions as to the statistical probability for the occurrence of such a breaking wave were supported by the independent work of Dr. Donald Resio, an oceanographer who had previously done work on both the Ella Fitzgerald disaster (for the NTSB) and the loss of